loreanvictor/tyfon/README.md

 Now open `localhost:8000/msg?0=World`.

+<br><br>

 ## Client-Side

 ```bash
 tyfon add localhost:8000
 ```

-Now in your client-side code, do this:
+In your client-side code, use the function like any other package:

 ```ts
 import { getMsg } from '@api/backend';